pactus-project/pactus.org/docs/guide/learn-block.md

 ## What Is Block?

-Blocks contain the header and transactions in the form of their IDs.
+Blocks contain a header, a certificate for the previous block and transactions.
 Each block in Zarb has a unique [certificate](./learn-certificate.md) that is signed by committee members.
 A block will be committed if it has a valid certificate.
 Blocks are immutable and any changes in the block will invalidate the certificate.

 ## Block Header

-The header includes the main information about the block.
+Block header is 138 bytes and defines like below:

 :::: tabs type:border-card